-Noah Berrie is a London-based sound artist, composer, and classically-trained violinist working with installation, video, and performance.
+Noah Berrie is a New York and London-based sound artist, composer, and classically-trained violinist working with installation, video, and performance.

 Fascination with the foundational elements of sound – vibration, resonance, and texture – permeates his work.
 Through an assemblage of strings, loudspeakers, and voices; traditional ensembles and digital detritus; reimagined audio technology and invented instruments, Berrie explores space, material, and agency in soundmaking.
 Fundamentally, his work investigates sound as a mediator between worlds, probing invisible physical, perceptual, social, and emotional realities.